Joseph Samuel Clark

-Joseph Samuel Clark (June 7, 1871 – November 3, 1944) was an academic administrator who spent most of his career in Louisiana.
+Joseph Samuel Clark (June 7, 1871 – November 3, 1944) was an academic administrator and college president who spent most of his career in Louisiana.
 He was the head of Baton Rouge College and president of Southern University and A&M College, both historically black colleges, where he served in total from 1901 to 1938.
 During the years from 1914 to 1938 he led the development of Southern, designated as a land grant college in 1890 and moved to the Baton Rouge area in 1914.

 Clark was a co-founder of several African-American organizations, and served in leadership roles at the state and national level in associations for African-American educators.
 In 1931 he declined an offer of the ambassadorship to Liberia by Republican President Herbert Hoover, as he was devoted to his mission of developing Southern University.

 Early life and education

-Joseph Samuel Clark was born on June 7, 1871 in Sparta, an unincorporated community in Bienville Parish, Louisiana, to Philip and Jane Clark.
+Joseph Samuel Clark was born on June 7, 1871, in Sparta, an unincorporated community in Bienville Parish, Louisiana, to Jane Clark.
+His grandfather, Philip Clark, was the only father he'd ever known.
 He attended local public schools, which were segregated, and also had some private study.
 Later he attended two preparatory colleges (equivalent to today's high school) before going to Leland College, a historically black college, where he graduated in 1901 with a bachelor's degree.
 He also did some post-graduate work at the University of Chicago and Harvard University.